 Dietary Guidelines for Alzheimer’s Prevention

-Seven dietary and lifestyle guidelines to boost brain health and reduce the risk of Alzheimer’s are available as an online advance on May 16, 2014, as a special supplement in Neurobiology of Aging.
+Seven dietary and lifestyle guidelines to boost brain health and reduce the risk of Alzheimer’s disease are available as an online advance on May 16, 2014, as a special supplement in Neurobiology of Aging.

 “Alzheimer’s disease isn’t a natural part of aging,” notes lead author Neal Barnard, M.D., president of the nonprofit Physicians Committee and an adjunct professor of medicine at the George Washington University School of Medicine.
 “By staying active and moving plant-based foods to the center of our plates, we have a fair shot at rewriting our genetic code for this heart-wrenching , and costly, disease.”

 Alzheimer’s Disease International predicts Alzheimer’s rates will triple worldwide by 2050.
 The Alzheimer’s Association predicts long-term care costs start at $41,000 per year.

 - Minimize your intake of saturated fats and trans fats.
 Saturated fat is found primarily in dairy products, meats, and certain oils (coconut and palm oils).
 Trans fats are found in many snack pastries and fried foods and are listed on labels as “partially hydrogenated oils.”